25th-floor/fig-standards/accepted/PSR-2-coding-style-guide.md

 ### 4.1.
 Extends and Implements

-The `extends` and `implements` keywords MUST be declared on the same line as the class name.
+The `extends` keyword MUST be declared on the same line as the class name while the `implements` keyword MUST be declared on a new line.

 The opening brace for the class MUST go on its own line; the closing brace for the class MUST go on the next line after the body.